Harmony OS: Huawei’s Game-Changing Operating System

 This may mean a significant loss for the tech giant, but let us hope there is a way out.

-Whether by choice or by force, Huawei’s new Operating System is in a collision with the Android operating system one way or the other.
+Whether by choice or force, Huawei’s new operating system is somehow colliding with the Android operating system.

 That’s everything we know about Harmony OS so far.
-Do you think it’ll be a success?
+Will it be a success?
 Let us know in the comments.

 This is all we know about the Harmony operating system for now.
-We will share more information with you guys as soon as we have more information.
+We will share more information with you as soon as we have it.

 Leave a Reply